upmsi-coaster/qscat-docs/docs/source/users_manual/tabs/transects.rst

 .. _figure_transects_shoreline_intersections:

 .. figure:: /img/transects/transects-shorelines-intersections.png
-   :name: my_figure_label
    :align: center

    Transects-Shoreline Intersections.

-In some cases, a transect intersects the shoreline vector at more than one point particularly on curved segments ().
+In some cases, a transect intersects the shoreline vector at more than one point particularly on curved segments (:numref:`figure_transects_shoreline_intersections`).
 To handle shoreline vector/s with multiple intersections, ``QSCAT`` allows the user to choose the intersection point by distance (i.e., farthest or closest to the baseline) or by placement (seaward or landward, similar to ``DSAS``).
 As it will affect the distance between the intersection points at the baseline and the shoreline, it is recommended that the selected option be applied to all shorelines for analysis.

 Transect Output
 ===============